Morris Lazerowitz: Career

 From 1938 Lazerowitz taught at Smith College, marrying fellow philosopher Alice Ambrose that same year.
 Except for a year where he was Fulbright Professor at Bedford College, London, he went on to teach at Smith for 35 years.

 After he retired from teaching in 1973, Lazerowitz was named professor emeritus of philosophy at Smith College.

 He still continued to teach as visiting professor at Carleton College, Hampshire College and the University of Delaware.

 Publications

+Books

 Lazerowitz co-wrote a number of books with Ambrose including a primer on logic which became a widely used textbook in the 1950s and was known as "Ambrose and Lazerowitz".
 He collaborated with his wife on a number of works: Fundamentals of Symbolic Logic (1948), Logic: The Theory of Formal Inference (1961), Philosophical Theories (1976) and Essays in the Unknown Wittgenstein (1984).